 Received Broadcast The number of packets, delivered by this sub-layer to a higher (sub-) layer, Packets addressed to a broadcast address at this sub-layer.
 Transmit Multicast The total number of packets that higher-level protocols requested is transmitted Packets and is addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
-Transmit Broadcast The total number of packets that higher-level protocols requested is transmitted, Packets and addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.
+Transmit Broadcast were discarded or not sent.
+The total number of packets that higher-level protocols requested is transmitted, Transmit Broadcast Packets